-arat", a Kyrgyz Christian convert from Islam, will not forget the day that his best friend, a Muslim, discovered he had become a follower of Iasus Christ become a follower of Jesus Christ.
-The friend rounded on Overcoming such
+arat", a Kyrgyz Christian convert from Islam, will not forget the day that his best friend, a Muslim, discovered he had become a follower of Jesus Christ.

 The friend rounded on Marat declaring, "If I had a gun I would be the first to shoot you because you believe in Jesus Christ.
 I would put a gun to your head."